biobakery/kneaddata/doc/UserManual.md

 trimmomatic arguments:
   -t TRIM_PATH, --trim-path TRIM_PATH
-                        path to Trimmomatic .jar executable --trimlen TRIMLEN     minimum length for a trimmed read in Trimmomatic -m MAX_MEM, --max-mem MAX_MEM
+                        path to Trimmomatic .jar executable -m MAX_MEM, --max-mem MAX_MEM
                         Maximum amount of memory that will be used by Trimmomatic, as a string, ie 500m or 8g